Example risk assessment for a hairdressing salon

 How was the risk assessment done?

-The owner followed the guidance in Five steps to risk assessment.
+The owner followed the guidance in Controlling the risks in the workplace.

 - To identify the hazards, the salon owner: